 Different apprenticeship levels

-There are different apprenticeship levels, each with a corresponding educational equivalent.
+There are different apprenticeship levels, each with a corresponding academic equivalent.
 Some apprenticeship programmes provide additional training in English and Maths where applicable to bring you up to the right skill level.

 The duration of an apprenticeships can range from one to six years depending on the level and your previous qualifications and background.
 When you complete your apprenticeship, you’ll reach the equivalent education level.
 For instance –

 - A level 2 apprenticeship is the equivalent of a GCSE.